anthonyvluc/PichuBot/CONTRIBUTING.md

 # Contributing to PichuBot

 1) Use `virtualenv` to create a virtual environment with Python version 3.6.4.
+Use `source venv/bin/activate` and `deactivate` to start and stop the virtual environment.
 2) Install dependencies using `pip install -r requirements.txt`.
 3) Set an environment variable called `PICHU_TOKEN` with the bot's token.
 (Note: create a test bot on your own server to test your changes)